Proxies That Work logo

 Why proxies matter in modern data and AI workflows

-• SEO and eCommerce monitoring – simulating real-user behavior.
+• SEO and eCommerce monitoring – simulating real-user behavior

-• Cybersecurity testing – analyzing threats anonymously.
+• Cybersecurity testing – anonymized threat analysis

-Best practices for efficient proxy use
+Best practices for efficient proxy usage

 Key takeaways

-• Proper configuration ensures stable and compliant use.
+• Proper configuration ensures stable, compliant usage

 About the Author